Gliptal/TPW-Settings/README.md

 - If you wish to simply rename a preset you must select it, delete it, and save it again with the new name.
 - Presets are not backwards compatible: you can make them so by adding the right lines at the right places manually (just edit the .PRST files with a text editor).
 - Closing the HUD window using the top right hand corner 'X' will not automatically close the color chooser, unlike the 'BACK' button.
-- Sometimes the GUI may look unresponsive, especially after multiple subsequent and quick clicks: wait a few moments before attempting any other action if this happens.
+- Sometimes the GUI may seem unresponsive, especially after multiple subsequent and quick clicks: wait a few moments before attempting any other action if this happens.
 - TECHNICAL: If using cmd to run the program, it must be executed from the folder it resides in.

 Next Steps